NonyeReeta/frontend-nanodegree-arcade-game/README.md

 ## Instructions

-Open index.html in your browser.
+Open _index.html_ in your browser.
+You get 1 point when you get to the water and your score is decreased by 1 when there is a collision with a bug.

 ## How To Play